 Teams in Everhour 2

-We continue working on Everhour 2 and this time I’d like to explain another important architectural solution which we’ve been discussing internally for a long time and are working on actively at the moment namely, teams, groups and time isolation between different accounts.
+We continue working on Everhour 2 and this time I’d like to explain another important architectural solution that we’ve been discussing internally for a long time and are working on actively at the moment namely, teams, groups, and time isolation between different accounts.

 Team Definition & Adding Members